• Skip to primary navigation

 Also, there are many different types of superchargers you can find, and we already talked about some of the models available on the market.
 The important thing here is to find the one that will fit the engine, and that will require minimum work during the installation.

-How to Find a 5.7 Vortec Supercharger for Your Vehicle
+How to Find a 5.7 Vortec Supercharger Kit for Your Vehicle

 There are several things to worry about if you are looking to buy a supercharger for your vehicle.
 Firstly, you need to have the necessary info about your car.
 In this case, the process is a lot simpler since we already talk about the 5.7l Vortec engine.